Foreign relations of Brazil: Workers' Party administration: 2003-2016

 Under Lula, Brazil provided money and corporate support to Cuba.
 The state-controlled Brazilian oil company Petrobras studied the possibility of drilling for oil off of Cuba, while the Odebrecht construction firm headed a revamp of the Cuban port of Mariel into the island's main commercial port.
 Brazil's state-run Brazilian Development Bank gave $300 million to Odebrecht to build new roads, rail lines, wharves, and warehouses at Mariel.
 Brazil also offered Cuba up to $1 billion in credit lines to pay for Brazilian goods and services.

 In November 2007, Lula defended Venezuela's president Hugo Chávez as the democratic choice of his people.
 He said: "There is no risk with Chávez."
 Expressing his admiration for Chávez, he said "Only thanks to Chávez’s leadership, the people [of Venezuela] have had extraordinary achievements," and that in 2008 that Chávez was "the best president the country has had in 100 years."

 The foreign policy of the Rousseff administration (2011–2016) sought to deepen Brazil's regional commercial dominance and diplomacy, expand Brazil's presence in Africa, and play a major role in the G20 on global warming and in other multilateral settings.
 At the United Nations, Brazil continues to oppose Economic sanctions and foreign military intervention, while seeking to garner support for a permanent seat at the Security Council.
 Cooperation with other emerging powers remain a top priority in Brazil's global diplomatic strategy.
 On the recent airstrike resolution supporting military action in Libya, Brazil joined fellow BRICS in the Council and abstained.
 On the draft resolution condemning violence in Syria, Brazil worked with India and South Africa to try to bridge the Western powers' divide with Russia and China.

 Bolsonaro administration, 2019-2022

 After Rousseff's impeachment, Brazil started reconnecting with its western allies.
 In 2019 Jair Bolsonaro succeeded Michel Temer.
-The new foreign policy focused on a reapprochement with major governments especially the United States and Colombia in the Americas; Israel, Japan and South Korea in Asia; United Kingdom, Italy and Greece in Europe.
+The new foreign policy focused on a rapprochement with major governments especially the United States and Colombia in the Americas; Israel, Japan and South Korea in Asia; United Kingdom, Italy and Greece in Europe.
 The Brazil–Portugal relations were also strengthened, and despite disagreements over the crisis in Venezuela, Brazil remained close to the BRICS countries.